By: Marilyn L. Davis

 To imagine how affirmations work, think of a field.
 Old plants represent the old labels, messages, and roles.

-Yet, even when the plants are uprooted, the ground may keep some vestige of the old, so that the farmer has to till the soil in preparation for a new crop.
+Yet, even after uprooting the plants, the ground may keep some vestige of the old.
+The farmer still has to till the soil in preparation for the new crop.

-You are pulling up or out the old messages, and preparing yourself to plant new thoughts and beliefs
+You are pulling up or out the old messages, and preparing yourself to plant new thoughts and beliefs.
+And they will take root and help you heal.

 Changing the Mindset

-Depending on how entrenched you are in your old belief, it may take longer than this for the new thought to override the old.
+Depending on how entrenched you are in your old belief, it may take longer than this for the new thought to override the former opinion.

 Most important is that the affirmation must be faithful to your beliefs about you.